 Finally, specialist roles are typically less competitive than generalist roles.
 This is because there are fewer people who have the relevant background for a specialist role, are interested in consulting, and have prepared properly enough to pass the challenging case interviews.

-If you’re interested in joining a top consulting firm as a specialist expert, make sure to read our article on the differences between generalist and expert consulting roles here.
+If you’re interested in joining a top consulting firm as a specialist expert, make sure to read our article The Difference Between Generalist and Expert Roles at Top Management Consulting Firms.

 How to make sure your application is the best it can be